cometchat-pro-tutorials/tinder-clone/README.md

 5. Also copy the **REST_API_KEY** from the API & Auth Key tab.
 6. Navigate to the Users tab, and delete all the default users and groups leaving it clean **(very important)**.
 7. Download the repository [here](https://github.com/hieptl/tinder-clone/archive/main.zip) or by running `git clone https://github.com/hieptl/tinder-clone.git` and open it in a code editor.
-8. Create a file called **config.js** in the ”js” folder of your project.
+8. Create a file called **config.js** in the ”public/js” folder of your project.
 9. Import and inject your secret keys in the **config.js** file containing your CometChat in this manner.

 ```js